Image 1 of 1

 17/18/19 (Special edition) - Thomas Sauvin

-The " 17 18 19 " series is based on a bag of negative film recovered from a recycling plant on the outskirts of Beijing in 2010.
-The bag contained an archive of over 15,000 scratched black and white negatives, photographed at one of the city's detention centers between 1991 and 1993.
-A veritable voyage of inquiry into the practice of these photographers by the police and their aesthetics, the book thus questions their practice and understanding of photography, composition and artistic direction.
+The series “17 18 19” is based on a bag of film negatives recovered from a recycling plant on the outskirts of Beijing in 2010.
+The bag contained an archive of over 15,000 scratched black-and-white negatives, photographed at one of the city’s detention centers between 1991 and 1993.
+A true investigative journey into the police’s use of these photographers and their aesthetic, the book thus examines their practice and their understanding of photography, composition, and artistic direction.
 Who are these people?
 What are the stories behind each element?
 Why 17 18 19?
 These are the questions the reader must answer.
-As if the book were a proof in itself.
-Putting the reader in the investigator's shoes.
+As if the book were evidence in itself.
+Placing the reader in the investigator’s shoes.

 Published by Void Editions, 2019

-A numbered (34/50) and signed cardboard box containing 3 prints and a single original mm negative mm the Silvermine collection in Beijing (series 17/18/19).
+A numbered (34/50) and signed cardboard box containing 3 prints and a unique original mm negative mm the Silvermine collection in Beijing (series 17/18/19).

 15.5 cm 20.5 cm, in good condition